petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies/choosing-the-right-deployment-strategy.md

 * There may be Data Sovereignty concerns - for example where there is currently no local data centre.
 * There may be other Data Security or Data Control issues

 If any of these considerations are present, SaaS _might_ not be the approach.
-In these cases Liferay Experience Cloud - Self-Managed (if PaaS is acceptable) or DXP Self-Hosted could be considered.
+In these cases Liferay PaaS (if it's acceptable) or DXP Self-Hosted could be considered.

 It is important though that these considerations or objections are not simply taken at face value, but are qualified hard and if needed validated with Liferay’s Solution Concierge Desk.